aafsar/digital-twin-lite/README.md

 - All agents use FileReadTool to access schedule data
 - Web research requires Serper API key

+## Learning outcomes
+It was a fun exercise.
+One thing that did not work for me is the CSVSearchTool, which kept giving me errors.
+CrewAI's website notes that it is still an experimental tool.
+Thus I switched to File Reader Tool.

 ## Author

 Created by Atahan Afsar for MIT AI Studio Fall 2025